heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Pieter Kasselman for his guidance in structuring this document.
+The authors would like to thank the following people for their feedback and reviews of the document: Evan Gilman, Pieter Kasselman, Darin McAdams, and Arndt Schwenkschuster.